-The Artist Tree Dispensary and Weed Delivery supplies a wide variety of cannabis clone plants at all phases of development, from feminized seeds, to seedlings to more mature clones.
-We make it easy for you to find a plant that’s right for you and carry a variety of cultivation supplies to jump start the at-home growing process.
+At The Artist Tree, we offer a wide variety of cannabis clone plants and cultivation supplies to jump start the at-home growing process.
 But you’re probably wondering, how exactly do I take care of a cannabis clone?
 These are our recommendations for proper clone care.

 Things You Need To House Your Clone